 Like all businesses, Bield faces a wide variety of business-related risks.
-The volatile economic environment has seen increasing risks from the cost of living crisis and a significant increase in energy costs during the year.
+The volatile economic environment has seen increasing risks from the cost-of-living crisis and the significant increase in energy costs during the year.
 Bield's approach to risk management is to ensure that an awareness of risk is embedded at all levels within the organisation and that an effective system is in place for monitoring and recording identified risks.
-The overarching Risk Management Framework outlines the responsibilities of Board members and staff.
+Bield introduced a new Board Assurance and Risk Management Policy in 2023 to support its new Strategy and Business Plan.
+The new framework helps identify and manage risks that may stand in the way of achieving Bield's plans or consider risks that open opportunities to exploit.
+The framework identifies Strategic Risks in relation to delivering our five strategic intentions, Business Health Risks which are corporate risks that may impact our ability to deliver our plans and operational risks for each business area to identify and manage to deliver our corporate and operational services.
+The new Risk Management Framework outlines the responsibilities of Board members and staff.